 What are the different types of burglar alarm system available?

-a) magnetic contacts on doors and windows which activate an alarm if the contacts are separated
+a) magnetic contacts on doors and windows which activate an alarm if the contacts are separated, like this one below:

-b) interior Passive Infrared Detectors (PIRs) which activate an alarm when they react to body heat and movement within a defined arc.
+b) interior Passive Infrared Detectors (PIRs) which activate an alarm when they react to body heat and movement within a defined arc, like the one shown below.
 This is the most common type of detector used.

 If you’re a reasonably experienced DIYer a self-install security system is a great option.
 Available as wired or wireless, the latter is easier and quicker to install, but both feature upgrade options such as extra PIRs, magnetic contacts, cameras and remote controls.
 With both variants you ‘personalise’ your system with a PIN that activates and deactivates the alarm.
 A key benefit of a DIY package is that there are no on-going monthly fees.